RobertJaro/solar-viewer/README.md

 ------------

 Start the application either by using the executable in the scripts folder or execute main.py in the root directory.
+Mac OS users need to use pythonw to start the GUI from an anaconda distribution.